 GRE score calculation for both Verbal and Quants:

-• The Raw score is equivalent to the total number of correctly answered questions and the scores for both sections of the GRE exam are based on this.
-Both Verbal and Quants sections have 40 questions each, in total 40 being the highest raw score achievable in either section.
+- The Raw score is equivalent to the total number of correctly answered questions and the scores for both sections of the GRE exam are based on this.
+Both Verbal and Quant sections have 40 questions each, in total 40 being the highest raw score achievable in either section.

 GRE score calculation for AWA:

 Due to minimal differences between the Raw and the Final scores, the Raw score gives a good idea of the final adjusted GRE score.
-However the same may be tricky for the AWA section though prediction is still possible with the help of an expert or a guide who can assess your written work against GRE standards.
-Taking multiple tests to prove consistency is a good plan to begin with to accurately predict your score for the same.
-The ETS GRE Student Portal takes care of these student needs through practice tests, as does many unofficial ones.
+However the same may be tricky for the AWA section though the prediction is still possible with the help of an expert or a guide who can assess your written work against GRE standards.
+Taking multiple tests to prove consistency is a good plan, to begin with, to accurately predict your score for the same.
+The ETS GRE Student Portal takes care of these student needs through practice tests, as do many unofficial ones.

 Did this article help you?
 We would like it to help others as well.
 Please share it with your peers.
-Also, if you are looking to seriously conquer the exam with a significant GRE score, a quality GRE course by Manya can be of great help.
+Also, if you are looking to seriously conquer the exam with a significant GRE score, a quality GRE course by Manya-The Princeton review can be of great help.
 All the best!